IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/subtitling.md

 ## Training and Data Conditions

 Two training data conditions are proposed:
-* **constrained**: the official training data condition, in which the allowed training data is limited to a medium-size d framework (described below) in order to keep the training time and resource requirements manageable
+* **constrained**: the official training data condition, in which the allowed training data is limited to a medium-sized framework (described below) in order to keep the training time and resource requirements manageable
-* **unconstrained**: a setup without data restrictions (any resource, pre-trained language models can be used) to allow also the participation of teams equipped with high computational power and effective in-house solutions built on addit ional resources
+* **unconstrained**: a setup without data restrictions (any resource, pre-trained language models can be used) to allow also the participation of teams equipped with high computational power and effective in-house solutions built on additional resources

 ### Training Data allowed for Constrained Conditions